 * Train from Aguas Calientes to Poroy is 3.5 hours

-- Once you arrive to the train station, look for a gentleman wearing green with an Alpaca Expeditions sign.
-He will then drive you to San Francisco square, Cusco
+- Once you arrive at the train station, look for a gentleman wearing green with an Apple Travel Peru sign.
+He will then drive you to San Francisco Square, Cusco

-- Once you arrive nearby San Francisco square, you will separate into separate pre-paid taxis and driven back to your hotel.
+- Once you arrive nearby San Francisco Square, you will separate into separate pre-paid taxis and drive back to your hotel.

 HUAYNAPICCHU/MACHU PICCHU MOUNTAIN

-Machu Picchu Mountain is a bit longer and a bit less popular.
-It takes 1.5 hours to the top and another 1.5 hours to the bottom.
-Again there are two time windows – from 7-8 AM and 9-10 AM and we usually purchase the second time window.
-4 Day and 7 Day Inca Trail Trekkers CAN NOT do this hike and enjoy a tour of the ruins.
-Time will not allow for this.
+Machu Picchu Mountain is less popular but longer, taking about 1.5 hours to reach the top and another 1.5 hours to come back down.
+There are two-time windows for this hike, from 7-8 AM and 9-10 AM, and we recommend the second one.
+However, if you’re doing the 4-Day or 7-Day Inca Trail trek, you won’t have time to do this hike and enjoy a tour of the ruins as well.

-You must be honest with your guide about any health conditions or concerns you might have.
-While our guides are not medical professionals, they do have first aid training.
-We also work with a clinic in Cusco that can help assist our team.
+It’s important, to be honest with your guide about any health conditions or concerns you may have.
+While our guides aren’t medical professionals, they have first-aid training and we also work with a clinic in Cusco that can help if needed.

-You are responsible for assessing whether a Tour is suitable for you.
-You should consult your physician to confirm your fitness for travel and participation in any planned activities.
-You should seek your physician’s advice on vaccinations and medical precautions.
-APPLE TRAVEL PERU will not provide medical advice.
-It is your responsibility to assess the risks and requirements of each aspect of the Tour based on your unique circumstances, limitations, fitness level, and medical requirements.
+Please make sure to assess whether a tour is suitable for you and consult with your physician to confirm your fitness for travel and participation in planned activities.
+You should also seek your physician’s advice on vaccinations and medical precautions as APPLE TRAVEL PERU will not provide medical advice.
+It’s your obligation to assess the dangers and prerequisites of every part of the visit in view of your remarkable conditions, limits, wellness level, and clinical requirements.

-If you develop extreme altitude sickness or any other illness that prevents you from hiking, and you still wish to visit Machu Picchu by train, we will work with you to coordinate this trip.
-Since this will be a new trip, it may require additional fees.
-We will use as much of the original itinerary to keep costs low.
+If you develop extreme altitude sickness or any other illness that prevents you from hiking but still want to visit Machu Picchu by train, we’ll work with you to organize the trip.
+However, please note that this new trip may require additional fees.
+We’ll try to use as much of the original itinerary as possible to keep the costs low.

-If you experience issues while hiking and can not continue, a porter will accompany you to the closest road and wait while a car comes to pick you up and bring you to the nearest health clinic.
+In case you experience any issues while hiking and cannot continue, a porter will accompany you to the nearest road and wait while a car comes to pick you up and take you to the nearest health clinic.

-You are responsible for your items throughout the Tour.
-Please be diligent about where you leave your things and remember to remove all items from our vans, your tents, restaurant, etc. Do not leave anything unintended during your hike.
-Other trekkers or teams might pick it up not knowing whos it is.
+Please keep in mind that you’re responsible for your own belongings during the tour.
+Be diligent about where you leave your things and remember to remove all items from our vans, tents, restaurants, and other places.
+Don’t leave anything unintended during your hike, as other trekkers or teams may pick it up without knowing who it belongs to.